-Geography
+GCSE Geography

-Geography at GCSE is designed to investigate new ideas and approaches to the study of geography in the 21st century at local, regional, national and international levels.
+Geography at GCSE is designed to investigate new ideas and approaches to the study of Geography in the 21st century at local, regional, national and international levels.
 It examines aspects of physical and human geography and their associated processes, including relationships between people and environments as well as current issues of local, national and global importance, such as climate change and sustainable development.

+Component 1 - The Physical Environment (37.5% of final grade)
-Topic 1 - Rivers and Coastal Environments

-Topic 2 - Weather Hazards and Climate Change

-Topic 3 - Ecosystems, Biodiversity and Management
+- Topic 1 Changing UK Landscapes Rivers and Coastal Environments - Topic 2 Weather Hazards and Climate Change - Topic 3 Ecosystems, Biodiversity and Management